Core Literacy (9863.4)

 Required IT skills

-Regular access to the online Learning Platform - Canvas - is a course requirement.
+Regular access to the online Learning Platform, Canvas, is a course requirement for self-paced students AND face-to-face students.
 It is here that you will find all of the information you require regarding weekly readings, tutorial materials and assessment elaboration.
-It is vital that you access the unit Canvas page several times a week to ensure you can engage successfully with the weekly content and assessment tasks.
+NOTE: if you are a self-paced student, you are also required to complete all ten modules of online content.

 Work placement, internships or practicums

 Theoretical Foundations: This unit involves research-led education.
 There are active researchers and experienced classroom teachers delivering this unit who are able to engage students in deep and active learning and transmit to students their passion for the research they are carrying out, as well as their experience as literacy educators.